Bandeirantes: Name

 The term comes from Portuguese bandeira or flag, and by extension, a group of soldiers, a detached military unit or a raiding party.
 In medieval Portugal a bandeira was a military unit of 36 soldiers.
 The words were not used by the bandeirantes themselves.
 They used words like entry (entrada), journey, voyage, company, discovery and rarely, fleet or war.
 One writer dates bandeira from 1635 and bandeirante from 1740.

 Background

-With the treaty of Tordesillas in 1494 the South American continent was divided between Portuguese Empire and the Spanish Empire along a meridian 370 leagues west of the Cape Verde islands.
+With the treaty of Tordesillas in 1494 the South American continent was divided between the Portuguese Empire and the Spanish Empire along a meridian 370 leagues west of the Cape Verde islands.
 Many Bandeirantes were Mulattos and came from the Portuguese settlement in São Paulo who were sent out to chart and explore the interior of the country.

 By exploring the interior of the country, Portugal was able to claim land that exceeded the line drawn by the treaty of Tordesillas in 1494 and began to encompass what is today the country of Brazil.
 Bandeirantes usually numbered anywhere from 50 to several thousand and were sponsored by the wealthy elites.
 Many of these expeditions into the interior of Brazil set up trading posts and built roads that connected the settlements together.